RoccoC/DiRTTelemetryErrorFix/README.md

 Background
 ----------
 If you've tried running DiRT Showdown or DiRT 2/3 with telemetry output enabled (e.g. for motion, SimVibe, etc), chances are that you have seen the game crash with a Windows Socket Error 10038 at race end.
 This bug was introduced with a release in 2011, and according to multiple forum posts, it doesn't look like it's something that Codemasters will ever fix (see [HERE](http://forums.codemasters.com/discussion/183/dirt-3-telemetry-and-motion-simulator-bug)).
-This bug essentially makes the game unplayable with telemetry output enabled.
+My understanding is the error is caused by the game trying send motion data to a closed socket, hence the unhandled exception.
+This bug essentially makes the game unplayable with telemetry output enabled, and is a shame that Codies doesn't plan on creating what I think would be a very simple patch to fix this.

 The Fix
 -------